Luke Croll

-Luke Alan Croll (born 10 January 1995) is an English professional footballer who plays as a defender for National League side Eastleigh.
-He became a free agent on 30 June 2024.
+Luke Alan Croll (born 10 January 1995) is an English professional footballer who plays as a defender for Sydney Olympic in the Australian Championship.

 Club career

 Crystal Palace

 Croll was born in Lambeth and joined the Crystal Palace Academy as a 9 year old.
 The left-sided centre-half put in a series of consistent performances for the under-21 side to earn himself a professional contract at the club, and went onto establish himself in the side that won the U21 League 2 South in the 2014-15 season.
 In the 2015-16 season, Croll was named as an unused substitute against Watford.
 Croll was released by Crystal Palace on the expiry of his contract on 30 June 2017.

 2013–14 Harrow Borough (loan)

 In January 2014, Croll joined Isthmian League side Harrow Borough on a short-term loan.
 Croll made 2 league appearances before returning to the Crystal Palace Development side.